aliahmadXVR/rehab_behavior_tests/readme.md

 ## Under-Development Work ![Version](https://img.shields.io/badge/status-under%20development-yellowgreen)

 In the main tree diagram above, the battery fallback, navigation command and the fall hazard tree have been shown.
 They have been individually tested on the actual robot but are still under development.
-They are not yet connected to the CUI.

 ___
 <br></br>